This is your ultimate guide to process documentation.

 What Is Process Documentation?

-Process documents show anybody in the company the steps necessary for completing a defined task or process — the “how” in your business.
+Process documentation is the creation of a descriptive document that shows anybody in the company the steps necessary for completing a defined task or process — the “how” in your business.

 For example, it can include: